creek-service/creek-platform/metadata/README.md

 The inputs of a component define any external resources the component consumes/reads.

-All input resources implement the [`ComponentInput`](src/main/java/org/creekservice/api/platform/metadata/ComponentInput.java) marker interface.
+All input resources implement the [`ComponentInput`](src/main/java/org/creekservice/api/platform/metadata/ComponentInput.java) interface.

 ### Internals

 The internals of a component define any external resources the component uses internally to perform its function.

-All internal resources implement the [`ComponentInternal`](src/main/java/org/creekservice/api/platform/metadata/ComponentInternal.java) marker interface.
+All internal resources implement the [`ComponentInternal`](src/main/java/org/creekservice/api/platform/metadata/ComponentInternal.java) interface.

 ### Outputs

 The outputs of a component define any external resources the component produces/writes.

-All output resources implement the [`ComponentOutput`](src/main/java/org/creekservice/api/platform/metadata/ComponentOutput.java) marker interface.
+All output resources implement the [`ComponentOutput`](src/main/java/org/creekservice/api/platform/metadata/ComponentOutput.java) interface.

 ### Service descriptors